trinodb/tempto/tempto-examples/README.md

 Running tempto example product requires a testing cluster which is provisioned by docker containers and managed by docker-compose.

-Note that one test (`io.prestosql.tempto.examples.SimpleQueryTest.failingTest`) is made to fail on purpose.
+Note that one test (`io.trino.tempto.examples.SimpleQueryTest.failingTest`) is made to fail on purpose.

 ### By automation script